Fees and Contacts

-ALL questions regarding Merchants or merchanting should be sent to the Merchant Coordinator at email@example.com.
+ALL questions regarding Merchants or merchanting should be sent to the Merchant Coordinator at firstname.lastname@example.org.
 Additionally, all communications each Merchant receives will be directly from the Merchant Coordinator.
-Please do not e-mail the Autocrat, since she will then have to just send it along to the proper person.
+Please do not e-mail the Autocrat, since he will then have to just send it along to the proper person.

 - What happens if I need to cancel?

 Please contact the Merchant Coordinator as soon as possible.
 If it is more than 7 days before the event, you will receive a full refund of all fees paid to date.
 If a Merchant cancels less than 7 days before the event, we will give them a full refund if we can fill their space with someone from the Waiting List.
 While we can't guarantee this, based on past experience it's very likely that we will be able to fill spaces until 24 hours before the event.